Henriot Quimper faience pottery

 Painting Quimper is a true folk art, which has been passed down for generations.
 Each pattern requires a combination of different strokes and brushes.
 Artists spend 2 to 3 years learning the quick flicks of the wrist, a painting technique known as "coup de pinceau", creating the distinct naive designs that have come to be cherished by collectors around the world.
-An experienced painter decorates a plate in 25 minutes to one hour depending upon the intricacy of the pattern.
+An experienced painter decorates a plate in 25 minutes to one hour depending on the intricacy of the pattern.

 Decor Henriot is the most traditional pattern showing the Breton figures.
 A Breton (or Bretonne if a woman) is a resident of Brittany.
 Brittany is a region in northwest France where the town of Quimper is located.
-This type of design has been applied continuously for 100 years, and has been exported to America since the late 1800's.
+This type of design has been applied continuously for 100 years and has been exported to America since the late 1800's.
 Over the years, thousands of molds and over 100 patterns have been created by the artisans at the factory.
-Patterns featuring peasant figures in bright traditional costumes, birds and roosters (the symbol of France), and botanical scenes were designed for the various pieces.
+Patterns featuring peasant figures in bright traditional costumes, birds, and roosters (the symbol of France), and botanical scenes were designed for the various pieces.
 Slowly, these are being revived, and today the atelier produces 30 patterns as well as special orders for decors presently not in production.

 Present day Quimper is dishwasher safe and has been lead-free since the end of World War II.
 It is not microwave safe.

 The handpainted French faience known as Quimper (pronounced kam-pair) dates back to 1690.
-It is earthenware fired with a tin based glaze.
+It is earthenware fired with a tin-based glaze.
 The pottery takes it name from the town of Quimper, located in northwestern France, where potter Jean-Baptiste Bousquet built his kilns.
 Although the area of Locmaria in Quimper had long been associated with pottery as far back as Gallo-Roman times, Bousquet is credited with being the founder since he was the first to hire other artisans and form a factory.

 In 1776 a rival factory was founded and a third pottery opened in 1778.
-The three firms produced faience independently, and were able to survive difficult times in the 1800's by producing pipes and other utilitarian items.
+The three firms produced faience independently and were able to survive difficult times in the 1800's by producing pipes and other utilitarian items.
 The artists originally painted with their fingers, and only a few forms and simple floral patterns were used.

 During the late 1800's, Breton country life inspired the pottery's decorations under the direction of Alfred Beau and the Porquier factory.
 Items featuring the sturdy peasants in their traditional garb, men in bragoubraz (baggy pantaloons) and women in long dresses, aprons, and towering headdresses known as coiffes, and elaborate botanical scenes were introduced; artistic earthenware objects were also created.